 Avs erupt for six straight goals, hammer Preds

 Joonas Donskoi had three goals for his first career hat trick, Nathan MacKinnon had a goal and three assists, and the Colorado Avalanche used a six-goal second period to beat the Nashville Predators 9-4 in Denver on Thursday night.
 The six goals came in a span of eight minutes as Colorado went from down 3-2 five minutes into the second period to up 8-3 with 6:34 left in the frame.
-The win snapped a five-game losing streak for the Avalanche, in which they had scored just seven goals total.
+The win snapped a five-game losing streak for the Avalanche.

 Juuse Saros stopped 19 of 23 shots in relief of Rinne.
 Nashville took a 3-2 lead when Forsberg and Duchene scored 3:30 apart early in the second period, but it was all Colorado after that.